Uberi/Canvas-AHK/Documentation/Main.md

 ### Canvas.Viewport.__New(hWindow)
 Creates a viewport object representing a window referenced by the window handle _hWindow_ (hwnd).

+Returns the viewport object.

 ### Canvas.Viewport.Attach(Surface)
 Attaches surface _Surface_ (Canvas.Surface) to the viewport so that it is displayed by the viewport.

+Returns the viewport object.

 ### Canvas.Viewport.Refresh(X = 0,Y = 0,W = 0,H = 0)
 Refreshes the viewport to reflect changes in a region of its attached surface defined by X-axis coordinate _X_ (positive or zero units), Y-axis coordinate _Y_ (positive or zero units), width _W_ (positive or zero units), and height _H_ (positive or zero units).

+If _W_ is zero, it will be interpreted as the width of the currently attached surface (Canvas.Surface.Width).
+If _H_ is zero, it will be interpreted as the height of the currently attached surface (Canvas.Surface.Height).

+Returns the viewport object.

 Pens
 ----